DeepGraphLearning/torchdrug-site/_pages/get_started.md

 ## Molecules
 {:.no_toc}

-A specfic instance of graph in drug discovery is a molecule, which may have additional chemical constraints and features.
+A specfic instance of graphs in drug discovery is a molecule, which may have additional chemical constraints and features.
 For example, we can construct a molecule from [SMILES] string.
 SMILES is a language that describes complex molecule structures using a linear string.